theodi/big-data-publishing/guide/big-data-publishing.md

 As the case studies above illustrate, there is great variety in the methods used for publication of Big Open Data.
 Before exploring the most appropriate methods for a particular data set it is critical to consider the nature of the data itself, and how this may influence the choice of publication mechanism.

-If the data to be published changes rarely, or the intention is to publish static, historic snapshots of the data, then the data dump techniques described in the section below on *Publishing (Relatively) Static Data* may be most suitable.
-Conversely, if the data to be published changes regularly or is required by consumers in near real-time, the *Publishing Streaming Data* section below will be of most value.
+If the data to be published changes rarely, or the intention is to publish static, periodic snapshots of the data, then the data dump techniques described in the section below on *Publishing Data Dumps* will be most suitable.
+Conversely, if the data to be published has great *variety* or *velocity*, changes regularly, or is required by consumers in near real-time, the *Publishing Many Small Data Fragments* and *Publishing Streaming Data* section below will likely be of greatest value.

-\[*Use this as the lead into different sections on static vs streaming data (need to be clear on where the distinction lies, grey areas between the two etc); mention volume and velocity and how the two inter-relate*]
+## Publishing Many Small Data Fragments

 \[*question: how much of your data set will consumers actually want to use?
 How much **variety** do you have, will consumers typically want all of it?
 Example: a horizontal ecommerce site such as Amazon or Tesco.com; some consumers may want all of the core data (e.g. pricing), but others may only be interested in specific vertical segments.*]

 \[*decision point: data dumps or some kind of API for more dynamic data (or both); which would you use when and why? comes back to the question of how much/what proportion of the data your consumers would want and how frequently it changes*]

-## Publishing Many Small Data Fragments

-### Data Preparation
+### APIs and Web sites

+\[*e.g. high volume streaming data; lower volume but frequent updates; large data sets where consumers may only want a specific slice; regular HTTP APIs, your-website-is-your-api, smaller chunks of data*]

+\[*how to convey commit level (i.e. degree of 'consistency' of the data provided by a particular endpoint); e.g. an endpoint may be serviced by multiple servers with differing levels of consistency at any one time; how best to convey this to consumers? c.f. etags, headers indicating commit level...*]

-#### File Formats
+### File Formats

 \[*CSV vs JSON vs XML vs RDFx vs proprietary db dumps vs whatever...*]